adilson-psantos/adilson-psantos/README.md

 - 👋 Hello, I'm @adilson-psantos
-- 👀 I am interested in Front end and Back end programming
+- 👀 I am interested in starting in the Front end and Back end programming area
 - 🌱 I am currently learning introduction to programming with a focus on Front End and AWS by Proz Educação and studying Java and Back end by Digital Inovation One
 - 💞️ I try to collaborate in web programming
 - 📫 How to reach me via linkedin https://www.linkedin.com/in/adilsonpsantos, via github https://github.com/adilson-psantos